-Chagas' disease is transmitted when an infected Reduviid bug bites and takes a "blood meal" from a human and then deposits parasites from its feces into the bite wound or through the surface of the eye or lining of the eyelid.
+Chagas' disease is mainly transmitted when an infected insect bites and takes a blood meal from a human and then deposits parasites from its feces into the bite wound or through the lining of the eyelid, nose, or mouth.
 Typically, these insects hide in crevices in the walls or roof during the day and feed at night.
 Transmission can also occur through blood transfusion, from mother to fetus, from transplanted organs, and orally through certain foods (contaminated, freshly squeezed sugar cane or acai juice) obtained from unsanitary sources in affected areas.

-Chronic infection can develop years or decades after the initial infection.
-Heart problems can develop, as well as progressive heart failure.
+Chronic Chagas' disease can develop years or decades after the initial infection.
+Heart problems or progressive heart failure can develop.
 Other organs (colon, esophagus) can also be damaged.

 Need for Medical Assistance